 4. Calculators are accurate and can help students find mistakes.
 Allow students to check their work with them from time to time.

-C. Target Number: This is another great place value task and a great opportunity for math talk!
-Students represent place value in numbers.
-Using the calculator, students determine how to adjust the original number and check the answer.
-For example, students are given the following: Start with the number 7,254.
+For example, in the task shown above, students are given the following: Start with the number 7,254.
 What number can you subtract that will result in a 0 in the hundreds column?

 Students would then respond that you can subtract 200 from or add 800 to 7,254 to get a number with 0 hundreds.

 As a fifth grade teacher, Mrs. Word had the wherewithal to help us prepare for the direction she knew the world was headed.
 While I didn’t understand the big picture then, I’m thankful for her giving us the opportunity to develop a skill we would rely on daily.